rajalamdev/windows10-boost/README.md

 # windows10-boost
-the second step of Debloat Windows 10
+**The second step of Debloat Windows 10**

+Step:
+# Download the Windows10Boost.bat file
+# Extract the zip file
-Just extract the zip file, and open Windows10-Boost with Run as Administrator
+# Open the Windows10Boost.bat file with Run as Administrator